 \subsubsection{Construction of an auxiliary $F(X,K)$ with its tuples of conjugacy classes of subgroups}

 For the remainder of this section we fix tuples $A=(A_1,\ldots,A_r)$ and $B=(B_1,\ldots,B_r)$ of tuples of subgroups of $F=F(X)$ (i.e. each $A_i$ is a tuple of subgroups).
 We assume that $|A_i|=|B_i|$, and by convention, we assume that $|A_i|\geq 2$ for all $i$.
-It it happens that one is interested in $A_i$ being a singleton, one may duplicate it as a couple of twice the same subgroup, so that this convention is satisfied.
+If it happens that one is interested in $A_i$ being a singleton, one may take a pair of identical copies of the same subgroup so that this convention is satisfied.
 This duplication does not add any further constraint, hence is done without loss of generality.

 For each $i$, let $K_i$ be a set of symbols so that $|K_i|=|A_i|=|B_i|$.
 Let $K=K_1 \sqcup \cdots \sqcup K_r$ and consider $F=F(X)$ as a free factor of $F(X,K)$.

 We list $K_i = \{\kappa_{i1},\ldots,\kappa_{in_i}\}$ as a set of symbols double indexed by positive integers such that $K_i \cap X = \emptyset$ and such that $i\neq j \Rightarrow K_i\cap K_j = \emptyset$.
 A \emph{$K_i$-star} is a directed labelled tree with a root vertex $v_i$ and for each symbol in $\kappa_{ij} \in K_i$ there is an edge outgoing from $v_i$ with label $\kappa_{ij}$.